jsaha92/DeltaAssesment/README.md

 # DeltaAssessment
-Code for Delta Assessment using publicly available dataset.
+Code for Delta Assessment using dataset provided.
 ReadMe contains all instructions for use